-Until recently, all of the techniques (for example GNSS) we have used to measure surface deformation were based on detecting the changes at specific points on the ground surface.
+Until recently, all of the techniques (for example GNSS) we have used to measure surface deformation were based on detecting the changes at specific points on the ground.
 We can never be sure that we are seeing a whole picture of deformation, or that we aren’t missing small-scale deformation, of our monitoring networks.
 About twenty years ago, InSAR (Interferometric Synthetic Aperture Radar) technology as an effective tool for ground deformation monitoring burst on the scene.
 Scientists around the world were struck by the details visible in the image as one of the most essential advantages of InSAR technology is exploitation of an active radar systems.
 These are capable of providing high-resolution imagery independent of daytime (day/night) and weather.
-The principle of an active radar, opposed to its passive variation, is in the illumination of the Earth by an unnatural source of electromagnetic waves that is mounted on the satellite’s platform.
 Radar interferometry is currently one of the fastest developing areas of the remote sensing.
 Progressive methods of this technology has become an important tool for topographic mapping and for precise measurements of deformation of the Earth’s surface and man-made structures.
 InSAR techniques are effective in the geophysical monitoring of natural hazards (earthquakes, volcanic activity, landslides and subsidence), in the observation of dynamic components of the Earth’s surface, in generation of digital elevation models, in land cover classifications and environmental surveys.

 How radar interferometry works?